skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 SkyPilot was born out of the same `UC Berkeley lab <https://sky.cs.berkeley.edu/>`_  that proposed the Sky Computing paradigm.
-SkyPilot is Sky's first instantiation, and it was started to showcase Sky Computing's benefits for AI and compute-intensive workloads.
+SkyPilot is Sky's first instantiation, and it was started to showcase that Sky Computing is critical for AI and compute-intensive workloads.

 Over the last few years, SkyPilot has grown to become widely adopted by AI teams in the industry.
-Today, it is being used by ~10s to 100s of leading organizations.
-While the initial development team consisted of Berkeley PhDs and researchers, the SkyPilot community today has grown to ~100 open-source contributors from various organizations.
+Today, it is being used by ~100s of leading companies.
+While the initial development team consisted of Berkeley PhDs and researchers, the SkyPilot community today has grown to 100+ open-source contributors from various organizations.

 SkyPilot operates in a BYOC (Bring Your Own Cloud) model, where all resources are launched in a user's existing cloud accounts, VPCs, and clusters.